larq/docs/docs/compute-engine/model_optimization_guide.md

 that inference is as fast as possible.

 !!! important
-    This guide assumes that you are deploying Larq Compute Engine on an Arm64 device, such as an Android phone or a Raspberry Pi 4 board (with 64-bit OS).
+    This guide assumes that you are deploying Larq Compute Engine on an 64-bit ARM device, such as an Android phone or a Raspberry Pi 4 board (with 64-bit OS).

 *   **Use multiples of 32 input channels**